Is your new ukulele not staying in tune? Or maybe you just put on a new set of strings and are having trouble getting the strings to stay in tune?

 It’s completely normal for new strings (or the strings on a new uke) to go out of tune frequently as they “settle in.”
 This isn’t the sign of cheap or defective strings—it’s just the way uke strings are!

 Eventually, your strings will stop stretching and will require less frequent tuning.
-This can take several days up to a couple weeks depending on the type of strings and how often you play.
+This process can take a while depending on the type of strings and how often you play.

 Stretch your strings to improve tuning stability

-If you want to speed up the settling process you can follow this simple stretching routine:
+If you want to speed up the settling-in process you can follow this simple stretching routine:

 - Tune the uke up to pitch

 - Stretch the first string by grabbing it in the middle and gently pulling straight up four or five times.
-You don't need to be timid about it, but don't lift the string much further than half an inch off the fretboard
+You don’t need to be timid, but don’t lift the string much further than half an inch off the fretboard

 - Repeat the process for the other three strings